 - Go out fishing to not die of hunger.

 - Expand your raft with the materials collected.

 This game, that's also available for iPhone and iPad from the App Store and that comes along with a version for Windows PC, is quite complicated to handle and can turn out to be rather frustrating, especially if that same damn shark keeps killing you every 10 seconds.

-For such purpose, it's always a great idea to get hold of some sort of tutorial or manual that can be found on the Internet to get to know the best cheats and hacks to be victorious in your encounter with the sea and its creatures.
+For such purpose, it's always a great idea to get hold of some sort of tutorial or manual that can be found on the Internet to get to know the best cheats to be victorious in your encounter with the sea and its creatures.
 Among those tips, we have to point out that you have to try to collect as many materials as possible as they'll all end up being useful.
 In fact, the more you get, the more chances you've got of expanding your raft and even planting trees on it.